 Unicorns are all the rage right now!
 Make your kids unicorn costume stand out by DIYing it so it's one of a kind.
 It's warm, comfy, and you can make the unicorn mane whatever colors your child likes.
 Check it out over at Almost the Real Thing.

-I hope you were inspired by these easy Halloween costumes for kids!
+I hope you were inspired by these easy Halloween costumes for babies and toddlers!
 Be sure to pin it so another mama can find them as well.
 Be sure to comment on the pin with your creations if you found one that you like.
 Happy Halloween!